-The film's score soundtrack album, by Hans Zimmer, may debut in the top 10 of the Billboard 200 next week.
-Industry sources say the set is on course to sell around 25,000 to 30,000 copies by week's end on Sunday, July 22.
+The film's score soundtrack album by Hans Zimmer may debut in the top 10 of the Billboard 200 next week.
+Industry sources say the set is on course to sell between 25,000 and 30,000 copies by July 22.

 The Water Tower Records album could mark the first top 10 album from a "Batman" film since the 1997 "Batman & Robin" soundtrack flew to No. 5.
 That album sported hit singles by Smashing Pumpkins ("The End Is the Beginning Is the End"), Bone Thugs-N-Harmony ("Look Into My Eyes"), R. Kelly ("Gotham City") and Goo Goo Dolls ("Lazy Eye").

-Frank Ocean 's "Channel Orange," which debuted at No. 2 this past week off of mostly iTunes-only sales, will probably spend a second week in the top five.
-Now available at all retailers (except Target ), the set might sell around 45,000 in its second frame.
-(The set was released a week early, on July 10, to iTunes.)
+Frank Ocean's "Channel Orange," which debuted at No. 2 this past week off of mostly iTunes-only sales, will probably spend a second week in the top five.
+Now available at all retailers, the set could sell around 45,000 in its second frame.
+(The album was released a week early -- on July 10 -- to iTunes.)